 Featuring the Bald Hills Loop

-While the neighboring Almaden Quicksilver County Park is extremely popular, Calero hardly gets any visitors.
-This could be because the park is more remote, or maybe because mountain biking isn't allowed.
-But it's also true that the park just doesn't look all that inviting from the main entrance.
-A big dirt parking lot filled with horse trailers, a dusty horse corral and, beyond, grassy hills mostly devoid of trees, seem to promise a dull, sun-blasted hike.
+Calero County Park doesn't look all that inviting from the main entrance: a big dirt parking lot filled with horse trailers, a dusty horse corral and, beyond, grassy hills mostly devoid of trees, seem to promise a dull, sun-blasted hike.

-Once you get about a mile into the park, though, the landscape changes.
+Within the first mile of hiking, though, the landscape changes.
 Calero has some of the region's most attractive woodlands, plus grassy hilltops with outstanding views of the surounding hills, the Almaden Valley, and the Morgan Hill area.
 Compared to the parks even a short distance to the north, Calero has a much more remote feel; the views of suburbs have been replaced with views of farmland and unpopulated hills.